 Using Bridges' GPU nodes

-The NVIDIA Tesla K80 and P100 GPUs on Bridges provide substantial, complementary computational power for deep learning, simulations and other applications.
+Bridges' GPU nodes have either NVIDIA Tesla K80, P100 or V100 GPUs, providing substantial, complementary computational power for deep learning, simulations and other applications.

 A standard NVIDIA accelerator environment is installed on Bridges' GPU nodes.
 If you have programmed using GPUs before, you should find this familiar.
 Please contact firstname.lastname@example.org for more help.

-P100 nodes: The 32 P100 GPU nodes contain 2 NVIDIA P100 GPU cards, and each card holds one very powerful GPU, optimally suited for single-GPU applications that require maximum acceleration.
+These nodes are optimally suited for single-GPU applications that require maximum acceleration.
 The most prominent example of this is deep learning training using frameworks that do not use multiple GPUs.

-The /home, pylon2 and pylon5 file systems are available on all of these nodes.
+The /home and pylon5 file systems are available on all of these nodes.
 See the File Spaces section of the User Guide for more information on these file systems.

 Compiling and Running jobs